ororker/cmis-e360/cmis-design.md

 integration of Glasgow University's Timetabling system (CMIS) and their audio and visual lesson recording system Echo360 (E360).

-The integration will be one way, from CMIS to e360, and will include passing all timetable information for lessons that require video or audio recording and supporting information such as lecturer, course and room details.
-Where E360 is not aware of supporting details, these details will submitted to E360 before submitting the timetable information.
+The integration will be one way, from CMIS to E360, and will include passing all timetable information for lessons that require video or audio recording and supporting information such as lecturer, course and room details.
+Where E360 is not aware of supporting details, these details will submitted to E360 before the timetable information.

 The integration is complicated by the systems holding the data in different data structures and applying different constraints to determine what is valid data.